kawaiidesune/ffs.vero.moe/links.md

 * [Sally]()

 ## Miscellaneous FFS Resources
+* [FacialFeminizationSurgery.info](http://www.facialfeminizationsurgery.info/) - A website that has a description of the various procedures that are typically part of facial feminization surgery.
 * [FFS-Support](https://groups.yahoo.com/neo/groups/ffs-support/info) - A Yahoo Group that is for people having FFS.
 While mostly dead, it has thousands of messages spanning a decade, so you can find a lot of answers here.
 * [Jim Collins Foundation](http://jimcollinsfoundation.org/) - The Jim Collins Foundation is a non-profit that works to help transgender people get the surgeries we need to finish our transitions.
 This is a charity I wholeheartedly support and recommend that many people do.
 * [Virtual FFS](http://www.virtualffs.co.uk/index.html) - This is a service that Photoshops your image to show the potential effects of facial feminization surgery.